PKU-MARL/DexterousHands/README.md

 ### About this repository

 Dexterous manipulaiton as a common but challenging task has attracted a great deal of interest in the field of robotics.
 Thanks to the intersection of reinforcement learning and robotics, previous study achieves a good performance on unimanual dexterous manipulaiton.
-However, how to balance hand dexterity and bimanual coordination remains an open challenge.
+However, how to balance between hand dexterity and bimanual coordination remains an open challenge.
 Therefore, we provided a novel benchmark for researchers to study machine intelligence.

-Bi-DetMani is
+Bi-DetMani is a collection of environments and algorithms for learning bimanual dexterous manipulation.

 This repository contains complex dexterous hand RL environments DexterousHandEnvs for the NVIDIA Isaac Gym high performance environments.
 DexterousHandEnvs is a very challenging dexterous hand manipulation environment for multi-agent reinforcement learning.
 We refer to some designs of existing multi-agent and dexterous hand environments, integrate their advantages, expand some new environments and unique features for multi-agent reinforcement learning.
 Our environments focus on the application of multi-agent algorithms to dexterous hand control, which is very challenging in traditional control algorithms.